Brewing and Beverage Technology

 - Organization, monitoring and optimization of production processes

-- Planning and project managing new facilities and manufacturing procedures
+- Planning and projecting of new production plants and manufacturing processes

 Binding Regulations for Progression of Studies, Examinations and Application